waynebhayes/SpArcFiRe/GalfitModule/README.md

 Please note, this module is still a work-in-progress and relies on some assumptions having to do with SpArcFiRe's conventions.
 These will be fixed in a future update, likely after Matthew finishes his Ph.D.

+Also, when the module is split from SpArcFiRe, the README will be updated with more module specific details.

 Developed by Matthew Portman, <portmanm@uci.edu>

 <h3> INTRODUCTION </h3>

 The previous version of the GALFIT processing was simply a few scripts, **s2g.py** and others, written to automatically generate the disk and bulge parameters for GALFIT. **s2g.py** was intended to include the generation of spiral arc parameters but was halted before it could be completed.

 The current version of the code has been written as a Python module in order to use an OOP framework.
 In the GalfitModule, OOP constitutes the underlying framework and much of the pre and post-processing relies on it.